Welcome to Year 4!

 I'm Miss Ife, the year 4 teacher at Coppice Farm Primary School.
 This page is dedicated to information about year 4, useful information across the school year we are involved with and a celebration of our hard work!

-P.E. this half term is taking place on a Monday for everyone.
+P.E. this half term (Summer 1) is taking place on a Friday.
+We will be outside doing fencing, weather permitting.

-Below is the Spring 2018 newsletter which contains important information about the year.
+Below is the Summer 2018 newsletter which contains important information about the year.
 You should have received a paper copy of this but if not, just let me know and I can get one to you.